yrrid/submission-wasm-msm/README.md

 In this section, we give a high level overview of the optimizations we have used to accelerate the MSM computation:

 -  Pippenger bucket algorithm, supporting window lengths 10, 11, 12, 13, 15, and 16 bits.
--  We use the cube root of 1 endomorphism to decompose each scalar into two 128-bit scalars.
+-  We use the cube root of one endomorphism to decompose each scalar into two 128-bit scalars.
 -  We use signed digits.
 Note, for the window length 16, we evenly divide the 128-bit scalar values into 8 windows.
 Scalars with the MSB set exploit the following trick: we negate the scalar and point and continue processing normally.
 This works since:
     &nbsp;&nbsp; *(M - s) (-P)* = *-s (-P)* = *s P*
 -  We use Aztec's trick of affine point addition with a batch inversion for both the bucket summation and bucket reduction (the sum of sums algorithm).
 -  We do not do any preprocessing or sorting of the scalars, instead, we use a simple bit array to determine if a bucket is already the target of a point addition.
-In the event of collision, we add the point and bucket pair to a linked list for later processing.
+In the event of a collision, we add the point and bucket pair to a linked list for later processing.
 When we have processed 1024 unique buckets, or reached 128 collisions, we do the batch invert and second phase of the point adds.
+We repeat this process until all the scalars have been processed.
 -  The FF and EC routines have been carefully optimized:
    - Based on Montgomery multiplication.
    - We use a redundant representations to minimize the number of correction steps in